Howrah Bridge (1958 film): Critical reception

 The reviews of Howrah Bridge were predominantly positive, with Samanta's direction, Madhubala's performance and Nayyar's music being particularly praised.
 Uma Vasudeva of Thought found the film to be "western" due to its music and sets and Madhubala "beautiful most of the times".
 The Print took notice of the soundtrack and called "Aaiye Meherbaan" a showstopper.
 It concluded, "O. P. Nayyar's music turned Howrah Bridge from a movie to a whole mood."
 Shoma A. Chatterjee lauded Samanta's direction and called Howrah Bridge "one of the best crime thrillers on the Hindi screen".

 The movie gained controversy for featuring siblings Mehmood and Minoo Mumtaz (children of actor Mumtaz Ali) dancing romantically.

 Box office

+According to trade analyst V. P. Sathe, writing for Swarajya, the film did "record collections" in Calcutta territory (now Kolkata) and grossed over ₹2.4 lakh within a week.

-Howrah Bridge grossed ₹1.1 crore, with a net of ₹0.55 crore to become the ninth highest-grossing Bollywood film of 1958.
+Howrah Bridge overall grossed ₹1.1 crore, with a net of ₹0.55 crore to become the ninth highest-grossing Bollywood film of 1958.
 According to Box Office India, the film was one of the biggest hits of the year.
 Its success established Shakti Samanta as a leading director; he later recalled: "We made a lot of money from re-print of the records and ... [the film] did really well, I came to be recognized as a hit film maker from Howrah Bridge onwards."

-Trivia

-One can see the name B.I.S.N Co. on the ship in which Ashok Kumar arrives in Calcutta.
-This was British India Steam Navigation company that operates cargo and passenger ships.
-The company shut down in 70's.